AllenNeuralDynamics/aind-ophys-nwb/README.md

 ## Data Structure

-The library expects NWB files to be organized in a specific directory structure under `/data/` with folders containing "nwb" in their names, and files containing "multiplane" in their filenames.
+The library expects NWB files to be organized in a specific directory structure under `/data/` with folders containing "nwb" in their names.
+Raw data are expected to be mounted to a folder named `/raw`, the NWB schema must be mounted to `/schemas` and all processed data must be mounted to `/processed`.

 ## CodeOcean Integration